What are the Most Popular PLC Programming Languages

 Function block diagram (FBD) is a popular and easy way to write a program like a Ladder Diagram.

-FBD is represented like box which consists of a number of lines of code for putting different programming functions.
+FBD is represented as a box that consists of a number of lines of code for putting different programming functions.

 It is a graphical language for programming logic controller.
 So, it makes your job easy to describe a system.